citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/contract.md

+title: Contract registration
+Description: The contract is an agreement between two parties, which undertake to comply with what was agreed between them under certain conditions.

+# Contract registration

 The contract is an agreement between two parties, which undertake to comply with what was agreed between them under certain conditions.
 The contract may be of the *contract* type (contract between the service provider type and external